GiveMeSomeHowaHowa/spotify-playlist-downloader/README.md

 install the requirements by `pip install -r requirements.txt`

-also download ffmpeg with reference to https://www.youtube.com/watch?v=r1AtmY-RMyQ
+Also download ffmpeg with reference to https://www.youtube.com/watch?v=r1AtmY-RMyQ

 Before you run the `downloader.py` create a spotify developer application, to get your `Client Id` and `Client Secret` and copy and paste them in the respective variables in line 54